 - Hospice memorial gatherings

-All Legacy Hospice grief support groups and classes are led by grief professionals and are open to those grieving a loss through death.
+All Legacy Hospice grief support groups and classes are facilitated by grief professionals and are open to those grieving a loss through death.
 Groups are provided free of charge.
-Please view our support group listings below for current schedules.
+Please call 503-220-1000 to register and for current schedules.
 Registration is required for all group offerings.

-An eight-week child & family grief support program serving children, teens and their parents or guardians.
+Me Too is an eight-week child & family grief support program serving children, teens and their parents or guardians.
 This program is a collaboration between Legacy Hospice Services, the Providence Hospice Programs and the Oregon Hospice Association.
-More information here.
+Learn more information

 - Wednesdays, 6:00– 7:30 p.m., Legacy Hopewell House Hospice; SW Portland